-We have implemented a software prototype for confidential training tasks where the host CPU server is untrusted.
-Our prototype includes experimental support in the ML framework, IPU compiler and runtime.
-There are a few gaps in our prototype: (1) our implementation currently supports only one IPU on the board; (2) the compiler makes use of only one logical key region onto which code, data, label, checkpoints, and outputs are mapped; nevertheless, every encrypted frame is statically assigned a unique IV, preserving the invariant that each IV is used only once; (3) secure resumption is not yet implemented; and (4) the bootloader deployed on IPU tiles does not measure the IPU binary after decryption.
+We have implemented a software prototype for confidential training tasks where the host CPU server is untrusted, as discussed in Sections 4 and 7.
+Our current prototype includes experimental support in the ML framework, Poplar compiler and runtime.
+There are a few gaps in our prototype.
+(1) Our implementation currently supports only one IPU on the board; (2) For simplicity, the compiler makes use of only one logical key region onto which code, data, label, checkpoints, and outputs are mapped; Nevertheless, every encrypted frame is statically assigned a unique IV, preserving the invariant that each IV is used only once; (3) Secure resumption is not yet implemented; (4) The bootloader deployed on IPU tiles does not measure the application binary after authenticated decryption.

 Experimental Results.
-Figure 8 summarizes the hardware and software configuration of our testbeds.
+Table 1 summarizes the hardware and software configuration of our test beds.
 We evaluate the performance of confidential training on ResNet models of various sizes (20, 56, and 110) on the Cifar-10 dataset.
 The dataset consists of 60,000 32x32 images spanning 10 classes; 50,000 of these images are used for training the dataset and the remaining are used for testing the resulting model.
-We ran the same training code and data configurations in clear and confidential modes, and confirmed that they both yield models with the same prediction accuracy.
+We ran the same training code and data configurations in clear and confidential mode, and confirmed that they both yield models with the same prediction accuracy.

-We compare IPU TEEs against CPU TEEs based on the largest available AMD SEV-SNP server.
-The early IPU development boards operate at reduced frequency of 900 MHz.
-The AMD CPU testbed utilizes 48 single-threaded cores; hyperthreading does not improve performance due to high vector unit utilization leaving little room for another hyper-thread.
-Scaling from 32 to 48 cores improved performance by 10%.
+We compare IPU TEEs against CPU TEEs based on the largest AMD SEV-SNP server we could find.
+Since these are early development boards, we operate them at a reduced frequency of 900 MHz; we expect better performance at higher frequencies.
+The AMD CPU testbed utilizes 48 single-threaded AMD CPU cores (out of 64); Hyperthreading does not improve performance due to high vector unit utilization leaving little room for another hyperthread.
+Moving from 32 to 48 cores improved performance by 10%.

-Figure 9 shows the training throughput that we achieve in clear and confidential modes.
-IPU-based training even with a single IPU operating at reduced frequency is 12-20x and 13-17x faster than CPU-based training in clear and confidential
+Figure 8 shows the training throughput that we achieve in clear and confidential modes.
+IPU-based training even with a single IPU operating at reduced frequency is 12-20x and 13-17x faster than CPU-based training in clear and confidential modes respectively.
+Enabling SEV-SNP introduces modest overheads, ranging from 8% (small model) to 14% (large model) while the overheads of enabling ITX range from 3% (large model) to 58% (small model).
+Virtually all the overheads of ITX can be attributed to the time spent in of programming SXPs; the cost of encrypted I/O accounts for only